-Okay, hopefully that's satisfy some HD again says does skin to skin stop working is a specific age, Surely not.
+Okay, hopefully that satisfies some.
+HG again says, does skin to skin stop working at a specific age, surely not.
 So what is the skin to skin mechanism?
-It's not hormonal, it's not neurological, surely touch to touch between adults who is also using the same mechanism, which is what it is.
-So the same hormone that relaxes babies is the same hormone that makes babies so at the end of the day, it is relatively hormonal the skin to skin and we get you you do create a hormonal storm with having with having skin on skin.
+It's not hormonal, it's not neurological, surely touch to touch between adults is also using the same mechanism, which is what?

+Yeah, it is.
+So the same hormone that relaxes babies is the same hormone that makes babies.
+So at the end of the day, it is relatively hormonal the skin to skin and you do create a hormonal storm with having skin on skin.
 Now, one of the first parts about this is that you have to be very careful in practice when you ask did you have skin to skin because a lot of parents will say yes.
 And then when you investigate further, it turns out the baby was wrapped up in a blanket when they were put on them.
-This is not skin to skin that's two people near each other with a blanket between so skin to skin.
-It's all about getting blanking on the hormones now.
-But oxytocin is the big one I was gonna suggest that oxytocin is the big one and oxytocin is the quiet one that you want when you are having your baby.
-It's the hormone that comes out when you are in the throes of making your baby and it's also what ends up especially in mothers in the connection with the babies in the first part.
-So having oxytocin and having skin to skin just allows that storm to kick in and it never goes away skin to skin is always a calming thing for for both participants.
-It's always a neurologically interesting question on that very subject from Robin here.
-He is interesting to me.
-He says For that reason, would you recommend that mothers shouldn't wear perfume or scent?
-Because that is that going to confuse the baby.
+This is not skin to skin, that's two people near each other with a blanket between.
+So skin to skin, it's all about getting, blanking on the hormones now, but oxytocin is the big one and oxytocin is the quiet one that you want when you are having your baby.
+It's the hormone that comes out when you are in the throes of making your baby and it's also what ends up, especially in mothers in the connection with the babies in the first part.
+So having oxytocin and having skin to skin just allows that storm to kick in and it never goes away, skin to skin is always a calming thing for both participants.

+Interesting question on that very subject from Robin here.
+At least it's interesting to me.
+He says, for that reason, would you recommend that mothers shouldn't wear perfume or scent?
+Is that going to confuse the baby?

-It It's such a good question because I normally it normally skips a generation.
+It's such a good question because it normally skips a generation.
 And the question normally gets told to the grandmothers, I'm not sure why the grandmothers always get hit with this.
 But the grandmothers are always told, stop wearing all that perfume.
-Because the baby goes and there is a bit to that there is a bit, babies are looking for your natural scent.
+Because the baby goes and there is a bit to that, babies are looking for your natural scent.
 Again, I've got to be very careful because I don't want to take the moms everything away from her because this was a lot of the time what it feels like is that you can't eat this.
-You can't have that you can't smell nice.
+You can't have that, you can't smell nice.
 You can't look nice.
-You can't this is the truth in what they're saying.
+You can't this.
+Is there truth in what they're saying?
 Absolutely, absolutely.
-Because they can make via smell.
-So it's actually something that I thank you for that.
-Thank you.
-That's something that I'm gonna go and investigate, actually, because it theoretically makes a lot of sense.
+Because they connect via smell.
+So it's actually something that I, thank you for that, thank you, that's something that I'm gonna go and investigate, actually, because it theoretically makes a lot of sense.
 Yeah.
-Okay.
 I'll leave it there.

+Robin always comes up with good questions.

+Thanks.
+Robin.

+HG again says, bath water comes baby's down rapidly?

+Yeah, it does indeed.

-Robin always comes up with your question.
-Thanks, Robert.
-He again says bath water comes baby's down rapidly question mark.
-Yeah, it doesn't the human bodies mainly water, how different and how similar these two types of water contact.
+Human body's mainly water, how different and how similar are these two types of water contact?